Privacy, explained simply

 We retain information for specific periods based on its purpose:

-• Review data: synced from connected platforms and retained while your account is active.
+- Review data: synced from connected platforms and retained while your account is active.
 Deleted within 90 days of account closure.

-• Billing records: retained for 7 years to comply with Australian tax law requirements.
+- Billing records: retained for 7 years to comply with Australian tax law requirements.

-• Server logs: retained for 90 days.
+- Server logs: retained for up to 90 days.

-• Backups: purged within 30 days of primary data deletion.
+- Backups: purged within 30 days of primary data deletion.

 Your rights & account management